cryptoeconomics-hub/cryptoeconomics-hub.github.io/training.md

 ---
 layout: landing
 title: Training
 description: How to design Token–based Economic Networks?
 Learn about the fundamentals of blockchain technologies and the art of designing mechanisms to sustain them.
-Below are the modules we can offer.
+Below are the modules we offer.
 Because each person has a different background and different needs, please get in touch and list the modules you are interested in so that we can provide you with an offer that suits your real needs.
-image: assets/images/raj-eiamworakul-603747-unsplash.jpg
+image: assets/images/joao-tzanno-622687-unsplash.jpg
 nav-menu: true
 ---